 CASA (Court Appointed Special Advocates) of the Great Lakes Bay Region is a program of specially trained volunteers who provide a powerful voice in the court system for children who have been removed from their homes due to abuse or neglect.

 7. How are you funded?

-CAN Council Great Lakes Bay Region receives funding through individual contributions and planned giving; memorials and honorariums; federal, state and local grants; United Way (allocation and designations); annual special events (Mardi Gras auction, Dine & Unwind, CAC Golf Outing, The Brain Game, and Ducky Derby & Family Fun Fest); merchandise sales; and contributions from churches, civic groups and businesses.
+CAN Council receives funding through individual contributions and planned giving; memorials and honorariums; federal, state and local grants; United Way (allocation and designations); annual special events (Mardi Gras auction, Dine & Unwind, CAC Golf Outing, The Brain Game, and Ducky Derby & Family Fun Fest); merchandise sales; and contributions from churches, civic groups and businesses.
 Our goal is to maintain a diversified stream of income so we can continue to provide our services to children and families at no cost.